Kostecki/cronicle-pnpm-deno/README.md

-# cronicle-pnpm-deno
+# cronicle-pnpm-tsx
-Cronicle, in Docker, with pnpm and Deno
+[Cronicle Edge](https://github.com/cronicle-edge/cronicle-edge), in Docker, with pnpm and tsx